 Courant offers users the ability to set up databases on its central database server, warehouse.cims.nyu.edu.
 The Database Manager should be used to set up your database.
 Databases stored on this system will provide automatic backup along with automatic database restarts in the event of server downtime.
-If you need help with a self administered database currently running on a courses/linserv machine, please refer to the old database instructions.
+If you need help setting up a self administered database on a server such as linserv1.cims.nyu.edu etc, please refer to these instructions.